nimahkh/tesla/README.md

 To build the project on your local machine, run
 `npm run build`, it will create a `dist` folder which inlcudes all the assets.

-## Serve it on Docker

-- Ensure that your docker engine is run
-- Run `npm run serve` to build and serve the project on `localhost:5000` using Docker

 ## Preview on Vercel